-At the Ivanhoe Veterinary Clinic we perform desexing procedures on a daily basis Monday through to Friday.
-Our most common desexing patients are dogs and cats but we are also able to offer a rabbit desexing service as well.
+At the Ivanhoe Veterinary Clinic, we perform desexing procedures on a daily basis Monday through to Friday.

-Animals coming to the clinic for the desexing procedure will usually go home that same day, following their procedure being performed under modern balanced anaesthesia.
+Animals coming to the Ivanhoe Veterinary Clinic for their desexing procedure will generally go home that same day.

 We pride ourselves on ensuring that our patients are as comfortable as possible both pre-operatively and post-operatively, with our nurses regularly checking and assessing our hospitalised patients throughout the day.
 All desexing patients are examined prior to their anaesthetic, pre-medicated, placed on an intravenous fluid drip during their anaesthetic and provided with anti-inflammatories and pain relief to ensure optimal comfort.

 We consider intravenous fluids and analgesia (pain relief) to be a necessity, not an optional extra.
 We treat your pets with love and great care and as if they were our very own.

 - post-operative examinations and